Build Integration

 --exclude-builds

-[Optional] List of comma-separated(,) build numbers in the form of "build1,build2,...", that should not be removed from Artifactory.
+(Optional) Comma-separated build numbers in the form "build1,build2,..." that should not be removed.

 --delete-artifacts